 We all have our own whims and fancies, and when we travel with someone else or in a group, we have to brutally murder them and travel in a way that is hardly our style.
-But solo travelling gives you full control, a complete freedom, and allows you to revel in your own company.
+But solo travelling gives you full control, and complete freedom, and allows you to revel in your own company.

-I mean there would be times when you really want to try the authentic Tibetan style thupka while wandering the alleys of McLeod Ganj, but other people would nix your plans because they’d fancy a Big Mac from the local McDonalds.
-It often happens when you travel in a group.
+I mean there would be times when you really want to try the authentic Tibetan style thupka while wandering the alleys of McLeod Ganj, but other people would nix your plans because they want a Big Mac.
+And it often happens when you travel in a group.

 But when alone, everything runs on your schedule.
 You don’t need to worry about someone else’s interests and can enjoy eternal freedom.
 Do you want to leave?
 Leave.
 Do you want to eat McDonald’s?
 Eat a Mcdonald’s.
 Do you fancy a particular experience?
 Have it.
 When you are on your own, you are not obliged to do as other people want.

 And then there are other advantages like getting easy and free rides, invitations for free food and other such, which make your journey so much better and interesting.
 You can moreover do all the stupid things if you’re solo and you have the guarantee that what you’re doing is not going to follow you home.

 And then, I am not saying that travelling solo fits everyone’s style of travelling.
 Different people have different tastes.
 But unless you give it a try, how would you find out whether or not you’re a solo traveller?